HEXXXxxxuan/ecoACT-android-application/items/meeting-3.md

     - Profile page / pinned suburbs
 - See [associated meeting document](https://gitlab.cecs.anu.edu.au/u7327620/gp-24s2/-/blob/main/items/meeting-3-document.jpg) for further ui discussion and planning.

+Documented Plan to finish the remaining tasks:
+We have started writing the code for all custom features, and have implemented some of them.
+Implemented: Data GPS, Search Filter, Data Graphical, Data Profile Work in progress: Search Designate, Interact Noti

+Ryan will finalize the code for Interact Noti by this Friday (Oct 11).
+Zechaun has finished the Serach Designate, and will merge it after resolving conflicts by this Friday (Oct 11).
+Gea will review and refactor the code throughtout the weekend (Oct 12-13).
+The team will work on refining the report this week (Oct 10-16).

 ## Action Items
 | Task                                   | Assigned To |  Due Date  |
 |:---------------------------------------|:-----------:|:----------:|